 3. They Make Themselves the Perpetual Victim

 No matter what, it seems like the world is out to get them.
 Nothing can go right, at least in their opinion.
 Toxic friends often seem like they’re always in a crisis.
 But even if the problems are real, they rarely take any initiative to control their reactions or improve the situation.
-As a result, they often present as helpless and needy, making you feel concerned, frustrated, or even resentful.
+As a result, they often present as helpless and take on a victim mentality, making you feel concerned, frustrated, or even resentful.

 Peer pressure isn’t exclusive to teenagers.
 Unfortunately, most of us have succumbed to peer pressure to be accepted and fit in with others.1